Superconductivity: High-temperature superconductivity

-In 2018, a research team from the Department of Physics, Massachusetts Institute of Technology, discovered superconductivity in bilayer graphene with one layer twisted at an angle of approximately 1.1 degrees with cooling and applying a small electric charge.
-Even if the experiments were not carried out in a high-temperature environment, the results are correlated less to classical but high temperature superconductors, given that no foreign atoms need to be introduced.
-The superconductivity effect came about as a result of electrons twisted into a vortex between the graphene layers, called "skyrmions".
-These act as a single particle and can pair up across the graphene's layers, leading to the basic conditions required for superconductivity.

-In 2020, a room-temperature superconductor (critical temperature 288 K) made from hydrogen, carbon and sulfur under pressures of around 270 gigapascals was described in a paper in Nature.
-However in 2022 the article was retracted by the editors because the validity of background subtraction procedures had been called into question.
-All nine authors maintain that the raw data strongly support the main claims of the paper.

 Applications

+Superconductors are promising candidate materials for devising fundamental circuit elements of electronic, spintronic, and quantum technologies.
+One such example is a superconducting diode, in which supercurrent flows along one direction only, that promise dissipationless superconducting and semiconducting-superconducting hybrid technologies.

 Superconducting magnets are some of the most powerful electromagnets known.
 They are used in MRI/NMR machines, mass spectrometers, the beam-steering magnets used in particle accelerators and plasma confining magnets in some tokamaks.
 They can also be used for magnetic separation, where weakly magnetic particles are extracted from a background of less or non-magnetic particles, as in the pigment industries.
 They can also be used in large wind turbines to overcome the restrictions imposed by high electrical currents, with an industrial grade 3.6 megawatt superconducting windmill generator having been tested successfully in Denmark.

 In the 1950s and 1960s, superconductors were used to build experimental digital computers using cryotron switches.
 More recently, superconductors have been used to make digital circuits based on rapid single flux quantum technology and RF and microwave filters for mobile phone base stations.

 Superconductors are used to build Josephson junctions which are the building blocks of SQUIDs (superconducting quantum interference devices), the most sensitive magnetometers known.
 SQUIDs are used in scanning SQUID microscopes and magnetoencephalography.
 Series of Josephson devices are used to realize the SI volt.
 Superconducting photon detectors can be realised in a variety of device configurations.
 Depending on the particular mode of operation, a superconductor–insulator–superconductor Josephson junction can be used as a photon detector or as a mixer.
-The large resistance change at the transition from the normal- to the superconducting state is used to build thermometers in cryogenic micro-calorimeter photon detectors.
+The large resistance change at the transition from the normal to the superconducting state is used to build thermometers in cryogenic micro-calorimeter photon detectors.
 The same effect is used in ultrasensitive bolometers made from superconducting materials.
 Superconducting nanowire single-photon detectors offer high speed, low noise single-photon detection and have been employed widely in advanced photon-counting applications.